Chemical resistant coatings provide extreme substrate protection

 The right chemical resistant coating is the one that satisfies the requirements of the chemical, as well as the needs of the substrate.
 Choosing correctly requires fully understanding both.
 In this article we will outline the different chemical resistant coatings options, and provide a guide for choosing the right one as well as where to find products and contractors in the UK.

-What to know when choosing a chemical resistant coating
+What to know when choosing a chemical resistant paint

 Substrates and environments which require heavy duty protection from chemicals include flooring, storage or holding tanks, pipelines, bunds, buried metal and concrete structures, treatment plants, laboratories, cooling towers, factories, machinery and equipment, just to name a few.

 The range of substrates, environments, and chemicals is matched by the range of chemical resistant coatings.
-To choose the right chemical resistant coating you need to know:
+There are acid resistant paints, chemical resistant paint for steel, fuel resistant coating, and a wide range of coating chemistries.
+To choose the right chemical resistant paint you need to know:

 - The type of chemical/s – each coating has different strengths, and may provide protection from one chemical but not another.